infantito/odontogram-react/README.md

 > Built quadrants, diagnosis and treatments.
 > TODO: Save and load from history.

-✅ Check diagnosis and treatments json files.
+✅ Check the diagnosis and treatments from json files.

 ## What you'll